duskjet/aspnetcore-json-rpc/README.md

 ### Features

 - The middleware transparently handles batch JSON-RPC requests.
-- The middleware automatically handles and sends the corresponding JSON-RPC responses for common issues (e.g. invalid JSON, invalid JSON-RPC message, invalid JSON-RPC contract, etc.).
+- The middleware automatically handles common JSON-RPC issues.
-- The middleware can set limits for maximum string identifier length (`128` if not specified) and maximum batch size (`1024` if not specified).
+- The middleware supports for maximum string identifier length (`128` by default) and maximum batch size (`1024` by default).
-- The middleware supports analysis of all sent JSON-RPC errors (including automatically created) via an implementation of the `IJsonRpcDiagnosticProvider` interface.
+- The middleware supports JSON-RPC errors diagnostic via an implementation of the `IJsonRpcDiagnosticProvider` interface.
 - A handler / service can be acquired from a service provider or instantiated directly for a request scope.
 - A handler / service which is disposable will be automatically disposed on request scope exit.
-- A service searches for the `JsonRpcNameAttribute` attributes on class and interface members.
+- A service supports `JsonRpcNameAttribute` attributes defined on class and interface members.
-- A service uses a default parameter value for named parameters if it is defined in the type and a value is not provided in a request.
+- A service supports default method parameter values for named parameters if they are not provided in a request.

 ### Specifics